ahmadpiran/azure-learning-labs/entra-id-access-management/README.md

 # Entra ID Access Management
 Learning Azure Entra ID through hands-on Terraform practice.

-## Current Status: 🚧 In Progress - Step 2 - Variables
+## Current Status(In progress): Step 3 - Multiple Users ✅

-Refactored to use variables instead of hardcoded values.
+Using `for_each` to create multiple users from a single resource definition.

 ## Prerequisites
 - Azure subscription